amaalali/stock-market/README.md

 **Limitation** - since the values are computed using cached values and not computed on the full data set each time, adding functionality like revoking/removing a trade with make updating the stock summary non-trivial as compared to doing naive recalculation each time.
 In this case, since trades are something that are unlikely to be revoked/removed this may be an acceptable compromise.

-### Exposing values as only strings from the store

-Since all calculations are done in the reducer, the decision was made to expose numeric values (MathJS numeric types) as strings.
-This forces us to ensure that all computation logic are removed from React Components which will only have rendering logic.

 ### MathJS for computations

 This library provides provides more robust data types or computation, in this case we make use of their BigNumber data type (based on decimal.js).

-This
+### Values stored as BigNumber in store but exposed as strings

+- Values are stored as BigNumbers in the store and only when we expose those values do we choose the level of precision that we wish to display.
+This is done with this helper that is configurable, but with a sensable :https://github.com/amaalali/stock-market/blob/master/src/redux/store.js#L45-L47 which is used here: https://github.com/amaalali/stock-market/blob/master/src/redux/store.js#L49 and https://github.com/amaalali/stock-market/blob/master/src/redux/store.js#L64-L67.

+- Since all calculations are done in the reducer, the decision was made to expose numeric values (MathJS numeric types) as strings.
+This forces us to ensure that all computation logic are removed from React Components which will only have rendering logic.

 ### Normalization of stocksSummaries and globalBeverageCorporationExchange

-compare to normalizr
+The size of `stocksSummaries` and `globalBeverageCorporationExchange` (https://github.com/amaalali/stock-market/blob/master/src/redux/store.js#L16-L21) grows with each new unique trade and for each new stock for which we have detail exchange data.
+To ensure that this scales as theses data sets grows (see below) and it makes updating the objects easier.

+(`Array.prototype.find` and `Array.prototype.filter` will scale with `O(n)` vs `O(1)` see https://stackoverflow.com/a/38445470 for a discussion).

 ## Future improvements